datownia/datowniasdk/README Parlyhack 2012.md

 Here example is the developers tag rather than the publishers. i.e. the account to which the app belongs.

-You can then use the above Delta API to synchronise each table in the database
+You can then use the Delta API to synchronise each table in the database

 ### Keep your database up to date with the delta api
 ```